Special offer

 • Hypothetical questions: These questions invite a candidate to anticipate how to handle an issue, like “How would you react to a colleague who misses a deadline?”

-4. Consider the style and number of interviewers
+4. Consider the type and number of interviewers

-Interviews can happen via video, over the phone, or in person, so consider what style of interview is best and plan accordingly.
-You can also determine how many people you need to hold an interview, like a panel of colleagues for a prominent role or multiple rounds of interviews for a high-level position.
-Involving other relevant leaders in the interview process can also be useful to get different perspectives on the candidate’s experience and abilities.
+Whether screening by telephone, in person, or through a virtual interview, plan accordingly and decide how many people to involve.
+This could include a panel of colleagues for a prominent role or multiple rounds of interviews for a high-level position.
+Including relevant leaders in the interview can help get different perspectives on the candidate’s experience and abilities.

 5. Practice the interview